-Obama’s ‘Echo Chamber’ Strikes Back Over His Protected Drug Operation
+Obama's 'Echo Chamber' Strikes Back Over His Protected Drug Operation - www.independentsentinel.com

 Politico’s Josh Meyer wrote a bombshell investigative report this week alleging that Barack Obama ignored Hezbollah’s criminal drug operations in the United States to secure the Iran deal.
-It is important to note that the U.S. is currently dealing with a severe drug crisis.
+[It is important to note that the U.S. is currently dealing with a severe drug crisis and in general, Obama released 95 cocaine dealers, not all Hezbollah of course.]

 If you are behind on the Politico piece, Sharyl Attkisson has a good summary: